SWSand/space-invaders-pygame/README.md

 	# WITHIN, the Run method inside of our game loop we can to use screen.blit to add the surface to our display, afterwards we can add other items on top of this surface

 	self.screen.blit(self.space_surface, (0,0))
 	self.space_surface.blit(pygame.image.load("OuterSpace.png"),(0,0))

 **CREATING OUR CHARACTER**

 After creating your main.py file with our template, create a seperate file and name it **hero.py**

 We will now isolate our Hero code by creating our class in its individual file.
 For our Hero to properly work we want to ensure he is able to take as arguments an image, and its x and y coordinates.
+The image will be used to declare the surface of where he will be working on.
+Afterwards to be able to precisely manipulate our SpaceShip and to be able to track collisions we need to surround our Hero with a "Rectangle".
+Think of it as an imaginary box that surrounds the perimeter of our ship.
+With this rectangle we can track when other objects ( that also have a rectangle around them ) touch or intersect between OUR hero's rectangle.
+Thats how we determine if we've been hit !

 	import pygame

 	class SpaceShip:

 	    def __init__(self, image, x, y):
-	        self.image = pygame.image.load(image)
+		self._space_ship_surface = pygame.image.load(image)
-	        self.x = x
-	        self.y = y
+		self._space_ship_rect = self._space_ship_surface.get_rect(midbottom = (x, y))

+	    def get_position(self):
+		return (self._space_ship_rect.x, self._space_ship_rect.y)

 After we create our SpaceShip we need to code the functionality to allow it to appear in our screen.
 We can either do this in our game loop or we can just give our class the method for it.
-In our example we will create the method within our class
+In our example we will create the method within our class.
+We will use the surface that our image is on, and instead of hand jamming the exact coordinates of our position we can just pass our rectangle that already holds that in

     def draw(self, screen):
-	        screen.blit(self.image, (self.x, self.y))
+        screen.blit(self._space_ship_surface, self._space_ship_rect)

 Now that our blueprint ( or CLASS ) for our SpaceShip / Hero has been created we can draw it on our screen: Remember, the way our pixels work on our screen is from top left to bottom right.
 Therefore if we were to assign our x and y axis as 0,0 our image will appear at the top left corner of our screen.
 As we increase our x axis it will shift to our right, and going negative will shift it to the left outside of our screen.
 For the Y axis as we increase the Y axis it will move down our screen and as we go into the negatives it will move up away from our screen.
 Below is the Code Snippet for what our Spaceship class should look like.